 The Sir Robert Menzies Memorial Foundation offers two post-graduate scholarships in law: the Sir Robert Menzies Memorial Scholarship in Law and the Sir Ninian Stephen Menzies Scholarship in International Law.
 Each is tenable at a prestigious overseas university.

 The scholarship program is partially supported by funds from the Australian Government.

-Applications for study in 2017 are now closed and will open again in July 2017.
+Applications for study in 2017 are now closed.
+Applications for study commencing in 2018 will open in July 2017.
 If you are interested in applying in the future, please read through the prospectus and FAQs below.

 Frequently Asked Questions